 All files stored on Dropbox servers are encrypted (AES - 256).

 But there's more!
-While until 13 April 2011, the conditions of use envisaged that
+While up to 13 April 2011, the conditions of use stipulated that

 Dropbox employees are not able to access user files